yogeshwar607/shreemoryacabs/QUICK_START_GUIDE.md

 **Email template to send to last 10 customers:**

 ```
-Subject: How was your recent trip with GreenEVCabs?
+Subject: How was your recent trip with Shree Morya Cabs?

 Hi [Name],

-Thank you for choosing GreenEVCabs for your Pune-Mumbai trip!
+Thank you for choosing Shree Morya Cabs for your Pune-Mumbai trip!

 We'd love to hear about your experience.
 Could you take 2 minutes to leave us a Google review?